Some Key Formulas

 What are the Different Reports in MarginEdge?

 Controllable P&L - A high level view, showing you your COGS (Cost of Goods Sold) by Category Type.
-It is revenue and expenses gathered from sales entries, invoices, and inventory adjustments in a customizable date range.
+It is revenue and expenses gathered from sales entries, invoices, and inventory adjustments in a customizable date range and view.
+This is Category level COGS and cost percentages.

 Budgets - Shows you all purchases and inventory adjustments set by Category, compared with sales set with the same Category Type (i.e. a percentage budget) in a customizable date range.
 There is no way to exclude the inventory adjustments from your Budget reporting if you are recording them in MarginEdge.
+Budgets can be compared across multiple units if you have access to all units.

-Food Usage Report - Uses purchasing data, inventory summaries and sales entries to calculate Cost of Goods Sold and Cost % based on Category Type sales.
+Food Usage Report - Uses purchasing data, inventory summaries and sales entries to calculate COGS and Cost Percentage based on Category Type sales.
 Can adjust the view to see a timeframe between any two inventories (and is most meaningful if the chosen inventory dates actually have comparable inventories).

-In other words, it gets you down to the product level COGS and cost percentages.
+This report gets you down to the product level COGS and cost percentages.

 Category Report - The category report shows you your purchases in a selected date range broken down by vendor, invoice and category (or GL account).
 Keep in mind the Category report shows purchases ONLY, so if you take inventory your Cost of Goods Sold will differ from this report which only shows purchases.